 In addition, lipid-free (fat free) liquid or bar cleansers are good for sensitive skin because of their moisturizing ingredients, such as glycerin, but they aren't especially effective for people with acne.
 A cleansing cream is also good for sensitive skin because it contains moisture-promoting ingredients such as mineral oil, petroleum and waxes [source: American Academy of Dermatology].

 Now that you've learned how face soap works, hitting the cleansing products aisle to find the right face wash for you should seem a little easier.
-To learn more about facial cleansers and what's in them, take a look at the articles on the next page.
+To learn more about facial cleansers and what's in them, take a look at the articles below.